-The workers union had asked for a meeting with the top officials of Ford Motor Company involved in the decision of closing down three of the four plants in India.
+The workers union had asked for a meeting with the top officials of Ford Motor Company involved in the decision to close down three of the four plants in India.

 “We had a meeting with an official who is part of Ford Motor Company’s IMG (International Markets Group) on Monday.
 We were told the decision to close down the Indian plants is final and there will be no change in that,” a Union leader told IANS.